Notice of Privacy Practices of Protected Health Information

 Public Health, Abuse or Neglect, and Health Oversight

 We may disclose your medical information for public health activities.
-Public health activities are mandated by federal, state, or local government for the collection of information about disease, vital statistics (like births and death), or injury by a public health authority.
+Public health activities are mandated by federal, state, or local government for the collection of information about disease, vital statistics, or injury by a public health authority.
 We may disclose medical information, if authorized by law, to a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition.
 We may disclose your medical information to report reactions to medications, problems with products, or to notify people of recalls of products they may be using.

 Because Texas law requires physicians to report child abuse or neglect, we may disclose medical information to a public agency authorized to receive reports of child abuse or neglect.
 Texas law also requires a person having cause to believe that an elderly or disabled person is in a state of abuse, neglect, or exploitation to report the information to the state, and HIPAA privacy regulations permit the disclosure of information to report abuse or neglect of elders or the disabled.